Sjouke91/fitTrack_backend/README.md

-# Hi there, thanks for visiting my FITTRACK project!
+# Hi there, thank you for visiting my FITTRACK project!

 ## What this app is about